 A student who has received a grade of F, W, or any other grade twice for the same course cannot register for the course a third time without the approval of the student's program chair or academic advisor.
-The program chair/advisor may require the student to meet with an academic advisor to discuss potential for success in the student's current degree or certificate program.
+The student may be required to meet with an academic advisor to discuss potential for success in the student's current degree or certificate program.

-Students receiving financial aid should be aware of other standards related to repeated courses, discussed in the Financial Information (http://catalog.cincinnatistate.edu/archives/2017-18/financialinformation) section of this catalog.
+Students receiving financial aid should be aware of other standards related to repeated courses, discussed in the Financial Information (http://catalog.cincinnatistate.edu/archives/2020-2021/financialinformation/) section of this Catalog.